car rental dominican republic Jumbo Car

 1. Mamajuana

-Description: Mamajuana is a traditional Dominican drink made by macerating rum, red wine, honey, herbs and bark in a bottle.
-Considered an aphrodisiac and natural remedy, this unique drink has a complex and rich flavor.
+Description: This classic Dominican drink is made by macerating red wine, rum, honey, herbs and bark in a bottle.
+It is both an aphrodisiac and a herbal remedy, known for its complex and satisfying flavours.

 Mamajuana, rum and spices